ilyanaDev/ilyanaDevBlog/src/pages/index.md

 mainpitch:
   title: Welcome!
   description: >
     Hi, my name is Ilyana, and I'm so excited to have you here!
-I'm a student entering the professional world of software development, and I look forward to sharing everything I learn with you!
+I'm a student entering the professional world of software development, and I look forward to sharing what I learn with you!
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,